-A councillor is personally responsible for deciding whether or not they should disclose an interest in a meeting, but it can be helpful for them to know early on if Page | 7 Approved 24.03.2022 (implementation: 09.05.22) others think that a potential conflict might arise.
+A councillor is personally responsible for deciding whether or not they should disclose an interest in a meeting, but it can be helpful for them to know early on if others think that a potential conflict might arise.
 It is also important that the public know about any interest that might have to be disclosed by a councillor or other councillors when making or taking part in decisions, so that decision making is seen by the public as open and honest.
 This helps to ensure that public confidence in the integrity of local governance is maintained.